-CRS provides support for marginalised and disadvantaged communities in three thematic areas – education, health and women’s empowerment.
+CRS provides support for marginalised and disadvantaged communities in three areas – education, health and women’s empowerment.
 There is also a centre for young people with disabilities.
-Special initiatives include football and a new social enterprise for women.
+Special initiatives include football and a social enterprise for women.

 CRS supports 11 education centres (7 urban and 4 rural projects) for children from deprived communities.
 They are taught a range of subjects, but there is also a focus on personal development and life skills.
 This programme is vital for enabling disadvantaged children to enter the mainstream education system and improve their life chances.

 A group of teachers from Derbyshire in the UK aims to visit Kolkata every year to deliver ‘continuing professional development’ to CRS teachers including demonstrating methods for teaching phonics and mathematics in simple, fun and effective ways.